adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 This is a long way of saying they have a product that might be used internally but it's also sold to customers.
 The product is knowledge extracted from papers.

 But isn't that what a scientist does all day, you ask.
 Yes, but (i) not with code (unless you work on NLP); and (ii) time to go through papers is expensive (at least in the industry).
 In pharma it is beneficial to get as soon as possible to an hypotheses (target) on how to cure a disease.
-If someone offers a product that speeds up the process this is valuable.
+If someone offers a product that speeds up the process this is very valuable.

 Before we goo deeper in the job description, There are a couple of expressions here which I rarely heard before taking a job in the industry:

 - [target evaluation](https://www.sigmaaldrich.com/DE/de/technical-documents/technical-article/research-and-disease-areas/pharmacology-and-drug-discovery-research/target-identification-and-validation-for-early-drug-discovery), a target is a gene / protein which can is candidate to find drugs to cure a disease.
 Think BRAC for breast cancer or APP for Alzheimer.
 But just because it's implicated in a disease doesn't mean it's a good target for drug development, or maybe the link to disease is circumstantial.
-Making sure it is a good target is essential to develop correct assays (and save money).
+Making sure it is a good target is essential to develop assays correctly (and save money).
 - [lead compound](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/lead-compound), this a drug found in a screen that reverts the  disease phenotype in an in vitro assay.
 It then goes on to be developed further until it becomes an approved treatment (maybe).

 Once you understand the drug discovery process it becomes clear why using computational methods to automatically extract information (and knowledge) from the literature is extremely valuable - and we, bioinformaticians, can contribute a lot to it.

 But where do Patents fit in all of this?
 Well, imagine a company has a great target, or idea for a diagnostic kit, but it has been patented by someone else, or there is an approved drug for another disease that acts on the target.
 Is it worth it to follow up on that target?

-There were business analysis in.
+This is were business analysis comes in.
 Maybe the idea is not exactly the same as the one patented, or it could be modified just enough to avoid infringement.
 Or maybe it's so great that it's worth buying the patent.
 Regardless, this knowledge of an existing patent is very important for an informed business decision.

 ### The job